Haywayaheadshot/Haywayaheadshot.github.io/README.md

-# Mobile page set up for my portoflio
+# A musical event website to give fans easy access to concerts

-> This project is about setting up a mobile phone app for my portfolio.
-It is a part of the microverse curriculum on how to build a mobile application.
+> This project is about setting up a website with two webpages.
+Homepage and About page.
+> These pages include both mobile and desktop versions.
+> The "Featured Artist section" of the homepage of this website was dynamically made with javascript.
+> The "Last two concerts section" in the about page has a really cool feature when you hover or leave your cursor on the images.
+It gives a concert vibe.

 ## Built With